lancaster2001/React-Portfolio/README.md

 This project was forked from Sanajit Jana: https://github.com/sanajitjana
 As such, i have changed the clone link however will be leaving the rest of this README as is.
+## Please read this initial section for context
 ## Skills Demonstrated with This Project

 With this project, I intend to demonstrate the following skills: